-On the other hand, shady people simply grab cash whenever possible and file bankruptcy using accounting and tax loopholes.
-While all the people on the management side of this company are not known to the public, we do have details of the founder and key employee.
+On the other hand, shady people simply grab cash whenever possible and file for bankruptcy using accounting and tax loopholes.
+While all the people on the management side of this company are not known to the public, we do have details of the founder and key employees.
 Ray Jones is the alleged mastermind behind the operation.

 If the name mentioned above sounds familiar, then chances are you might be from Australia, because the very same person is involved with a lot of firms that had a rocky past.
 Simon Bell(Former Director) is also a person that had dabbled with a lot of questionable entities.

-One Google search is enough to find information about the founders and the things present on the web about them are concerning to say the least.
+One Google search is enough to find information about the founders and the things present on the web about them are concerning, to say the least.

 What is the Sterling First Scam?

 Sterling First Scam collapsed in 2019.
-Before the demise, this company claimed to take care of the rent of the investors for life.
+Before its demise, this company claimed to take care of the rent of the investors for life.
 They specifically targeted retirees and demanded a large amount of money from them in exchange for so-called housing services.
 The deal proposed by them sounded good on paper.

 However, in reality transparency was not there and the income source was not sustainable.
-Innocent victims that fell for this trap are facing eviction now and the government organisations have not taken drastic action against the accused yet.
-According to few online sources, even ASIC is said to be involved indirectly in the matter.
+Innocent victims that fell for this trap are facing eviction now and the government organizations have not taken drastic action against the accused yet.
+According to a few online sources, even ASIC is said to be involved indirectly in the matter.

 An inquiry is started and few penalties have been laid on people associated with this firm.
 For the time being, there is a lot of agitation and until the dust settles, the path will remain unclear.
 At the end of the day, it is sad to see many old people lose their homes and this type of incident shows the loophole of the financial system clearly.